Johnny Mnemonic (pinball): Features

-These innovations enhance the game’s dynamic and engaging gameplay.

 Reception

-Initially hampered by the film’s lackluster reception, Johnny Mnemonic has since earned praise from pinball fans.
+Initially hampered by the film's lackluster reception, Johnny Mnemonic has since earned praise from pinball fans.
 It holds a 7.788/10 rating on Pinside (based on 353 reviews), ranking #106 in the Pinside Pinball Top 100.
 The Internet Pinball Database reports an average fun rating of 7.8/10 from 108 users.

-The game is explored in Adam Ruben’s 2017 book Pinball Wizards: Jackpots, Drains, and the Cult of the Silver Ball for its design merits.
-Andrea Austin’s 2007 paper in TEXT Technology commends its stylized cyberspace portrayal and nostalgic appeal.
+The game is explored in Adam Ruben's 2017 book Pinball Wizards: Jackpots, Drains, and the Cult of the Silver Ball for its design merits.
+Andrea Austin's 2007 paper in TEXT Technology commends its stylized cyberspace portrayal and nostalgic appeal.